-One: they aren’t interested in ventures they feel have nothing in it for them.
+One: They aren’t interested in ventures they feel have nothing in it for them.
 Yes, a trek to the Red Planet is a thrilling prospect, but there are no sensual pleasures or recreations that await weary voyagers when they get there.
 There will be no Vegas-like hotels to luxuriate in or shopping malls to splurge on or water parks to ride on.

-Three: soaked in a culture, where cravings are fulfilled in a jiffy, one has come to expect that speed even in the sphere of space science.
+Three: Soaked in a culture, where cravings are fulfilled in a jiffy, one has come to expect that speed even in the sphere of space science.
 But there’s no app for altering the pace of reality.
 Too bad, it doesn’t take place at “warp speed.”

 While J.P.L. had been busy working on the posters, another NASA department, headquartered in Huntsville, Alabama, concerned with developing bold space technologies, was organizing a campaign to develop Martian real estate.
-It was perhaps its way of relaying the message in “Field of Dreams” (1989), in which an Iowa corn farmer hears a voice telling him, “If you build it, he will come.”
+It was perhaps its way of relaying the message in “Field of Dreams” (1989) in which an Iowa corn farmer hears a voice telling him, “If you build it, he will come.”

 Last summer, it hosted a design contest—the “3D-Printed Habitat Challenge”—which asked contestants to harness 3D printing technology and indigenous materials to build homes for Mars.
 The competition, hosted jointly by NASA and America Makes (or the National Additive Manufacturing Innovation Institute) received more than 165 submissions.

 The winners were announced in September 2015 at the Maker Faire, held at the New York Hall of Science.
 Prize money of $25,000 went to a concept presented by a team of two New York-based firms, SEArch (short for Space Exploration Architecture) and CloudsAO (short for Clouds Architecture Office): a high-tech igloo.
-It’s distinctive in that it allows a dwelling to be placed on a planet—not in—while, at the same time, offering shelter from its cold, bleak, and toxic terrain.

 A piscine form, it sticks out of Mars’ jagged landscape as if it were the fin of a monstrous subterranean fish.
 Its “walls” are pellucid, constructed of a two-layered shell of ice.
-Sandwiched between them is a “courtyard,” an interstitial zone, neither interior, nor exterior, which would enable occupants to take in the terra cognita that the Martian wilderness is, in nothing, but leisurewear and an oxygen mask.
+Sandwiched between them is a “yard,” an interstitial zone, neither interior, nor exterior, which would enable occupants to take in the terra cognita that the Martian wilderness is, in nothing, but leisurewear and an oxygen mask.
 In there, they can chill, meditate, or play Scrabble.